teambit/docs/docs/open-source/open-source.md

 Every feature or service we build is a **scope of components**.
 Each scope of components contains everything the team needs to deliver this feature: UI components, data-connected components, React hooks, Node modules, and even serverless functions.
 Our teams expose and share their components to each other and continuously integrate to build products.

 We aim to open-source as much code as possible.
 Thanks to Bit, it becomes easier than ever to open-source specific components or even entire features, even if they live inside a private application.
-As of today we havשׂe **over 40 open-source scopes with over 500 open-source components** available to the community on Bit.dev.
+As of today we havשׂe **over 40 open-source scopes with over 500 open-source components** available to the community.

 ## We Build Bit with Bit